CoSPLADE: Contextualizing SPLADE for Conversational Information Retrieval: Experimental Protocol

 \subsubsection{First-stage ranking scenarios.}

-To evaluate the effectiveness of our first-stage ranking model (Section \ref{sec:first-stage}), we compare our approach CoSPLADE, based on the query representation of Eq. (\ref{eq:qrep-full}) with different variants (the document encoder is set to the original SPLADE encoder throughout our experiments): \begin{inparadesc} \item[SPLADE\_rawQuery] (lower bound): SPLADE \cite{formal_splade_2021} using only the original and ambiguous user queries $q_n$; \item[SPLADE\_goldQuery] (kind of upper bound): SPLADE using the manually rewritten query $q^*_n$; \item[CQE] \cite{lin_contextualized_2021}, a state-of-the-art dense contextualized query representation learned using learning-to-rank on a dataset with pseudo-labels. \end{inparadesc}
+To evaluate the effectiveness of our first-stage ranking model (Section \ref{sec:first-stage}), we compare our approach CoSPLADE, based on the query representation of Eq. (\ref{eq:qrep-full}) with different variants (the document encoder is set to the original SPLADE encoder throughout our experiments): \begin{inparadesc} \item[SPLADE\_rawQuery] (lower bound): SPLADE \cite{formal_splade_2021} using only the original and ambiguous user queries $q_n$; \item[SPLADE\_goldQuery] (kind of upper bound): SPLADE using the manually rewritten query $q^*_n$; \item[CQE] \cite{lin_contextualized_2021}, a state-of-the-art dense contextualized query representation learned using learning-to-rank on a dataset with pseudo-labels. \end{inparadesc} While the two former aim at evaluating how much our model captures contextual information, the latter is a TREC CAsT participant closely related to our work.

 To model answers when representing the query using $\qanswers$, we used two historical ranges (``\textbf{All}'' with $k=n-1$ answers and ``\textbf{Last}'' where we use only the last one, i.e. $k=1$) and three types of answer inputs: \begin{inparadesc} \item[Answer] in which answers are the canonical answers; \item[Answer-Short] in which sentences are filtered as in the best performing TREC CAsT approach~\cite{LinTREC2020Notebook2021}.
 This allows for consistent input length, at the expense of losing information; \item[Answer-Long] As answers from CANARD are short (a few sentences extracted from Wikipedia -- contrarily to CAsT ones), we expand them to reduce the discrepancy between training and inference.
 For each sentence, we find the Wikipedia passage it appears in (if it exists in ORConvQA~\cite{qu_open-retrieval_2020}), and sample a short snippet of 3 adjacent sentences from it. \end{inparadesc}